 Here is a view looking out between the railings.

 There’s a neatly enclosed portion of the staircase off the main lobby.
-I don’t know the exact purpose, but there’s a glass door between the first and second floors that creates a pocket of sorts.
+I don’t know the exact purpose, but a glass door between the first and second floors creates a pocket of sorts.

 All of the different levels have sitting areas.
 Some even have sofas with fireplaces.

-You could bring a book, take a nap, and enjoy the views for as long as you like.
+You could bring a book, nap, and enjoy the views for as long as you like.

 No one would blame you.

 I love how the American flag hangs in the balance.

-Lanterns, garland, and more wreaths every which way you look.
+There are lanterns, garlands, and more wreaths every way you look.

 The Mercantile store at Wilderness Lodge has a Christmas display in the windows.

-While I was touring the Wilderness Lodge for Christmas, I decided to walk down to the Boulder Ridge DVC lobby.
+While touring the Wilderness Lodge for Christmas, I decided to walk down to the Boulder Ridge DVC lobby.

 It was equally warm and inviting.

 The lobby down at Boulder Ridge has a lovely separate sitting area with a fireplace.
 There is a portrait of Walt Disney with his train set there.

 His legacy allows us to have favorite places like the Wilderness Lodge at Christmas.
 Or any other day of the year, for that matter.